Friday, March 31 to Sunday, April 2, 2023 in Santa Barbara, California, at University of California, Santa Barbara (UCSB)

-The FOSSi Foundation is proud to announce Latch-Up, a conference dedicated to free and open source silicon to be held over the weekend of April 11-12 in Cambridge, Massachusetts, USA.
+The FOSSi Foundation is proud to announce Latch-Up, a conference dedicated to free and open source silicon to be held over the weekend of Friday, March 31 to Sunday, April 2, 2023 in Santa Barbara, California, USA.
+(Venue details)

 So save the date, register to attend, and we encourage you to submit a presentation or proposal if you have a project or idea on the topic to share!